 The Ham and Petersham Neighbourhood Forum submitted their draft Neighbourhood Plan to the Council on 14 September 2017.

 The Council and the Forum collectively appointed Mr John Slater BA (Hons) DMS MRTPI to conduct an examination into the draft Neighbourhood Plan to assess whether it meets the required 'basic conditions'.
 Mr Slater considered all of the 'submission documents', as well as all of the representations made during a six-week public consultation, and has recommended that the draft Neighbourhood Plan, as modified by his recommendations, should now proceed to referendum.
 Mr Slater's conclusions and recommendations are outlined in full in his Examiner's Report.

 During his examination of the draft Neighbourhood Plan, Mr Slater had regard to the following 'submission documents':

 The draft Plan was subject to a public consultation from 6 December 2017 to 26 January 2018.
-As part of his examination, Mr. Slater will also consider all of the representations received during this consultation, which are available to view below:
+As part of his examination, Mr Slater also considered all of the representations received during this consultation, which are available to view below:

-The Council has also provided Mr. Slater with a number of additional documents to aid with his examination, such as the borough’s Local Plan.
-For reference, the Council has produced a complete Index of the Examination and Supporting documents (pdf, 33 KB), which includes links to the relevant webpages where these are available online.
+The Council provided Mr Slater with a number of additional documents to aid with his examination, such as the borough’s Local Plan.
+For reference, the Council has produced a complete Index of the Examination and Supporting documents (pdf, 33 KB), which includes links to the relevant web pages where these are available online.

 The Forum held a public consultation on an earlier draft version of the Neighbourhood Plan (Pre-Submission version) for six weeks from 30 January to 10 March 2017.
 All comments received by the Forum were collated in a summary table and have informed the Submission version.